Tsunami Day

 The Recording:

-During late October 2013 Mark met and hired session musicians to back the Tsunami Day song and then had one practice session.
-Then the ‘Tsunami Day’ basics of the song (Base, guitar, drums and keyboard) was recorded on the 28th of October, 2013 in a Phuket recording studio.
+During early October 2014 Mark met and hired session musicians to back the Tsunami Day song and then had one practice session.
+Then the ‘Tsunami Day’ basics of the song (Base, guitar, drums and keyboard) was recorded on the 28th of October, 2014 in a Phuket recording studio.

 On the 5th of November Mark returned to the Phuket recording studio with George Cordeiro, the guitarist, and added first vocal track, one backing track and some extra guitars were added.
+Mark knew that his voice and vocal was far from professional but due to it was his own personal experience, and the fact that there was no money left to pay for a professional singer, write or wrong he stuck with the original vocal.
 Then on the the 12th of November the ‘British International School’ choir added the backing vocals and then on the 13th of November Mark returned to the recording studio once again to tweak, mix and master the ‘Tsunami Day’ song.

 Between recording sessions Mark also decided that his vocal needed to change in some parts and the keyboard and choir volume level needed to be slightly higher, so he returned to the studio once again to edit these parts.